-However, with so many available brands and options in the market, it can be overwhelming trying to pick out the best chalk markers that will suit your needs.
+However, with so many available marker brands, with their different designs, price, and ink quality, it can be overwhelming to pick out the best chalk markers that will suit your needs.

-To make your search easier, we have compiled chalk markers reviews for you, along with what we like and what we don’t like about each of them, plus a buying guide for your convenience.
+To make your search easier, we have compiled all the highly-recommended chalk markers among experienced buyers.
+We will discuss what we like and don’t like about each of them, plus a buying guide for your convenience.
+So, read on!

 - 1. Chalky Crown Liquid Chalk Markers